gemseo/gemseo/doc_src/source/software/maintenance.rst

 which can process an input requirements file to produce a fully pinned requirements file.
 The actual call to `pip-tools`_ is done via ``tox`` (see below).

-To reduce maintenance and complexity, our testing environments shall have the same packages providers for all the platforms and all the python versions.
-Furthermore it shall be identical to the references end-user environments under the same constraints.

-When a dependency is changed,
-:file:`setup.cfg` shall always be modified.

 .. warning::